Kingdom of Setul Mambang Segara: Dissolution

 In 1892, Setul was returned to Kedah.
 Nonetheless, Kedahan sovereignty over Setul was gradually eroded by the Siamese.
 By 1902, it was evident that Ku Din held full-autonomous power over Setul against Kedah.

 The Kedahan jurisdiction in Setul was officially ended by 1909 in wake of the Anglo-Siamese Treaty.
 The British had planned for an inclusion of Setul together with Kedah and Perlis due to the strong ties between the states but did not manage to succeed in its claim due to the reluctance of the Siamese king.

 Tengku Din officially abdicated his position in 1916, six years after the consolidation of Setul into Siam.
-He was awarded the "The Devoted King" by the Siamese central government for his efforts in developing Setul.
+He was awarded the noble title "Phraya Bhuminathbhakdi" ("The Devoted King") by the Siamese central government for his efforts in developing Setul.
 He was, however, perceived as a traitor in Kedah for his role in dividing the sultanate.

 Aftermath

 The Siamese decided to discontinue the Malay kingship system in Setul.
-The king was replaced by a governor from Bangkok, Prak Khoja Ishak.
+The king was replaced by a governor from Bangkok, Prak Khoja Ishak (Tui Bin Abdullah, later promoted to Phraya Smantaratthaburindra).
 It was recorded that Setul continued to be developed under his leadership.
 It was during his rule that the role of Islam continued to flourish and the position of Khadi Besar (Head Khadi) was introduced, a position filled by Dato’ Yutilamdilantik.

-The Prak Khoja Ishak administration marked the end of the full Malay-medium of education in the area.
+Prak Khoja Ishak's administration marked the end of the full Malay-medium of education in the area.
 The education system reformed and incorporated the Thai language as the medium of instruction.
 This resulted in a gradual language and identity shift among the Malay community in Setul.
 Today, only a small percentage of Thai Muslims in Satun are conversant in the language, a far-cry for her historical sister states down south.
 Presently, the Thai government has already reintroduced Malay language lessons in the curricula in some schools in the province, as a way to help preserve the culture and identity of the modern Thai Malays in Satun.